Students must audition to be accepted into the Theater BFA, Dance BA, or Dance BFA programs. Auditions are not required for the Theater BA program.

 Auditions for acceptance into B.F.A.
 Theater Program for Fall Quarter will take place during late Spring Quarter and again just before the beginning of classes in Fall Quarter.

-For transfer students, please prepare two contrasting contemporary monologues totaling no more than three minutes.
-Please bring a resume of past theatrical experience including acting, voice, and movement classes, and performance experience (indicate where and when), plus two letters of recommendation.
+For all students, please prepare two contrasting contemporary monologues totaling no more than three minutes.
+Please bring a resume of past theatrical experience including acting, voice, movement classes, and performance experience (indicate when and where).
+Transfer students, in addition to this, please bring two letters of recommendation.,

 Transfer students should be aware that auditions for the Theater program and applying to the University are seperate processes.
 Students should contact the Office of Admissions for more information about University application materials and deadlines.
 Acceptance by audition to the Theater program does not guarentee acceptance to the University.
 Students must meet the Office of Admissions requirements for University acceptance consideration.

 Audition registration will begin at 9:00 am in the lobby of the Performing Arts wing of the Humanities and Social Sciences Building (HSSB).
 The audition will begin promptly at 10:00 am.
 Students attending the audition will have the opportunity to meet faculty, students and advisors.